7 best ways to send money

 Sending money to someone else has never been easier thanks to peer-to-peer (P2P) payments.
-With a couple of taps on a smartphone, you can request and receive money within minutes or less.
-Here are seven of the best ways you can send money to others from anywhere.
-All you need is an internet connection.
+With a couple of taps on a smartphone, you can send or receive money instantly.

 Zelle is a great option to quickly pay back your friends and family.
 It’s free to use, your money moves within minutes and you may not even need to download another mobile app.

-- To send someone money, enter their email address or phone number.
+- To send someone money, provide Zelle with their email address or phone number.

-- How much you can send per week varies by financial institution.
+- The maximum amount you can send per week varies by financial institution.

 What to watch for: Confirm that you are sending money to the right person.
 If you accidentally send money to the wrong person, there’s no guarantee that you will get your money back.

 Best for: People with compatible bank accounts who don’t want to download another app or pay fees.

 Venmo is a popular P2P payments app and for good reason.
 The PayPal-owned app makes it easy to send and receive money with a social twist.
 Transactions between people are shared with their friends, though users can choose to make their transactions and payment history private, either by default or for individual payments.

-- You only need someone’s username, phone number or email to pay them, but Venmo will ask for the last four digits of the recipient’s phone number to confirm you’re sending the money to the right person.
+- You only need someone’s Venmo username, phone number or email to pay them, but Venmo may also ask for the last four digits of the recipient’s phone number to confirm you’re sending the money to the right person.

 - If you link a bank account, Venmo will automatically take out the money from your account when you pay someone.
 You can link a credit card, but Venmo will charge a 3 percent fee.
 (You can update your method of payment before you send money.
 But you aren’t able to make an adjustment after a transaction has been sent.)

-- When Venmo confirms your identity, you can send up to $60,000 per week.
+- Once Venmo confirms your identity, you can send up to $60,000 per week.